Morklympious/media/readme.md

 EZPZ!

 ## Notes
-Feel free to contribute to tests or if you have any suggestions on improvement in any way I'd love to talk about it!
+Feel free to contribute to tests or if you have any suggestions on improvement in any way, I'd love to talk about it!